leqingsang/SVOC/README.md

 # check if database file exists
 database_names = refGene avsnp151 dbnsfp47a_interpro clinvar_20240917 intervar_20180118 dbnsfp47a dbscsnv11
 ```
-`ref_fasta` is the default reference genome file directory, or you can customize it.
+`ref_fasta` is the default directory for reference genome file, or you can customize it.
 You need to download:

 - **hg19.fa** can be downloaded from UCSC [hg19.fa.gz](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/) and indexed with `samtools faidx`